 Quantum Archers was founded in 2002 by a group of people from a night school archery class.
 The reason they formed the club was so that they could be affiliated to the Grand National Archery Society (GNAS), the County of Warwickshire Archery Association (CWAA) and the West Midlands Archery Society (WMAS), and enter competitions.
-There was little development of the club for the next two years.

-Quantum Juniors was registered as a separate club in 2005 to take advantage of the GNAS Junior Club subscription arrangements.
+In 2005, Quantum Juniors was registered as a separate club to take advantage of the GNAS Junior Club subscription arrangements.
 The junior club is managed and run as part of the senior club.

 In November 2005 a new shooting venue was found and the club separated from the night school classes.

 The club now has shooting venues at two schools; and works in partnership with the schools to make archery available to their pupils.